 A base, top, two-sides, and a back panel identify this type of wardrobe.
-When the doors are opened, a completely lined wardrobe interior is exposed.
+When the doors are open, a completely lined wardrobe interior is visible.
 Some of the advantages include quick and easy installment, a sealed cabinet interior, and easy to dismantle.
-However, this fitted design is not suited for sloping ceilings.
+However, this fitted design is not the best option for sloping ceilings.

 -Frame Construction Built-In Wardrobe

 Frame constructed fitted wardrobes include a floor, but no backing panel or side.
 Moreover, it can be built from floor to ceiling at various distances from the back wall.
 Advantages include ease of access to storage and great design for under-sloping ceilings.
 Disadvantages include no backing panels, installation takes a couple of days, difficult for DIY.

 Fitted wardrobes with sliders are usually created as a basic frame without a backing panel.
 The inside is then made as carcass furniture and placed behind the sliding doors.
 Advantages include practicality for restricted spaces, slightly cheaper than other fitted wardrobes, simple design.
 Shortcomings include hard to fit correctly, and consistent cleaning is required due to mirror finger marks.

 CHOOSING QUALITY MATERIALS

 When choosing your built-in wardrobe, make certain to select the best quality materials.
 In addition, choose the most up-to-date production methods to guarantee that your new wardrobe is precisely to your specifications.
 Only the best materials will stand the test of time.
 Typical wardrobe materials include plywood, melamine sided boards, glass, varnished wood, and medium density fiberboard.